squid-cache/squid-cache.github.io/docs/ConfigExamples/Authenticate/WindowsActiveDirectory.md

     msktutil --auto-update --verbose --computer-name squidproxy-k

-> ℹ️ Even though the account was added in capital letters, the
+> :information_source: Even though the account was added in capital letters, the
     `--auto-update` in msktutil requires the `--computer-name` to be lower case.